 In addition to home-based services, nursing facility preadmission screenings, AFC, adult day services and assisted living assessments, LDSS social workers offer a variety of other assistance and support.
-Table 4 lists by services type and number many of the services that were provided or arranged for adults during SFY 2011.
-Information in Table 4 is obtained from the ASAPS service plan.
+Table 4 lists by type and number many services that were provided or arranged for adults during SFY 2012.
+Information was obtained from the ASAPS service plan.